Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 Initiating aquarium cycling is as simple as dechlorinating a bunch of water and letting it sit in the aquarium with a regular supply of organic waste.

 The waste will get mineralized by bacteria, which will then turn it into ammonia.
-The ammonia is then picked up by other beneficial nitrifying bacteria that transform it to nitrates and nitrogen.
+The ammonia is then picked up by other beneficial nitrifying bacteria that transform it into nitrates and nitrogen.

-An aquarium that’s safe for fish will read 0 ppm (parts per million) of ammonia, 0 ppm nitrite, and around 20 ppm of nitrates.
+An aquarium that’s safe for fish will read 0 ppm (parts per million) of ammonia, 0 ppm nitrite, and around 10 ppm of nitrate.

 The whole process of establishing a biofilter lasts up to a month and a half but you can shorten the wait to about 2 weeks by using bottled bacteria.